Managing settings for the web services from the command line

 Web services protected with HTTPS must define which encryption ciphers they support.
 This is always a balance of security versus compatibility.
 If the security is very high, older platforms like Windows XP won’t be able to access the web interface.
 We try to choose a default that supports operating systems and currently supported web browsers.
 You may adjust this cipher suite string to your needs.

 For information about what the cipher suite string can contain, refer to OpenSSL’s site:

 The default cipher suite string in Access Server as of 2.0.14 is DEFAULT:!EXP:!PSK:!SRP:!LOW:!RC4.

-To see what the current string is set to (if nothing shows the default above applies):
+List the current string (if nothing shows the default above applies):

 ./sacli ConfigQuery | grep -i "cs.openssl_ciphersuites"

-You can verify which ciphers your web server supports with the nmap tool:
+Verify which ciphers your web server supports using the nmap tool:

 nmap --script ssl-enum-ciphers -p 443 vpnserver.yourdomain.com